Amazing Aquamarine Earrings: March Birthstone Jewelry!

 Keep in mind the stone is bigger than usual at 6 mm L X 6 mm W (weighs 1.562 carats).

-In terms of the build quality, it’s simply astonishing since sterling silver (weighs 0.81 grams) is known for its robust composition while aquamarine has been recorded to be stronger than steel (7.5 to 8, as opposed to a 6.5 on the Mohs scale).
+In terms of the build quality, it's simply astonishing since white gold (weighs 0.76 grams) is known for its robust composition while aquamarine has been recorded to be stronger than steel (7.5 to 8, as opposed to a 6.5 on the Mohs scale).

 It comes in a deluxe gift box and also uses a friction earring back.